bhattlab/phanta/README.md

 ### Parameters under *Specifications for step three - per-species abundance estimation*

 * `read_length` (default `150`).
 This parameter specifies the read length.
-Currently can be 75, 100, 120, or 150 for the default database, and 100 or 150 for the masked database.
+Currently the default database is compatible with 75, 100, 120, or 150, and the alternative databases are compatible with 100 or 150.
+Additional read length can be requested [here](https://github.com/bhattlab/phanta/discussions/categories/phanta-dbs).

 * `filter_thresh` (default `10`).
 This parameter specifies one last false positive species filter - how many sample reads must have been classified to species X (in step one) for it to be considered truly present in the sample?
 This parameter is specific to the Bracken tool used for abundance estimation and is equivalent to the threshold parameter described in the [original Bracken documentation](https://github.com/jenniferlu717/Bracken).
 Note that this filter is uniform across all types of species (e.g., viral, bacterial).

 ### Additional parameters

 * `database`.
 Phanta is typically run with the default database linked above under Step Four of [Installation](#installation).
 However, as described in our manuscript, an alternative version of Phanta's default database was also created, in which prophage sequences have been "masked" in prokaryotic genomes.
-The download link for this database is: http://ab_phanta.os.scg.stanford.edu/Phanta_DBs/masked_db_v1.tar.gz
+The download link for this database is: http://ab_phanta.os.scg.stanford.edu/Phanta_DBs/masked_db_v1.tar.gz .
+All available databases are described [here](https://github.com/bhattlab/phanta/blob/main/databases.md).

 * `delete_intermediate` (default `True`).
 Specify `True` if you would like intermediate outputs to be deleted, otherwise `False`.
 Intermediate outputs are per-sample outputs generated during the execution of Steps 1 and 2.
 Examples of these intermediate files can be found within the `testing/classification/intermediate` subdirectory of the cloned repository.